vmthanh-bi/100DaysOfSwiftUI/Milestone Project 5 - NameReminder/README.md

 If you do choose to use Core Data, make sure you don’t save the actual image into the database because that’s not efficient.
 Core Data or not, the optimal thing to do is generate a new UUID for the image filename then write it to the documents directory, and store that UUID in your data model.

+## Topics covered in the last three projects:

+- How property wrappers become structs
+- Presenting confirmation dialogs with lots of buttons
+- Using Core Image to manipulate images
+- Integrating `PHPickerViewController` into SwiftUI
+- Writing coordinator classes that can act as delegates for image pickers
+- Integrating maps into SwiftUI
+- Dropping pins on maps
+- Saving images to the user’s photo library
+- Adding `Comparable` conformance to custom types
+- Finding and writing to the user’s documents directory
+- Enabling file encryption when writing
+- Authenticating users with Touch ID and Face ID

 ## Screenshots